haskellfoundation/certification-syllabi/brainstorming.md

 Non-examples:

-- understand parametricity (I think it's very useful, but I wouldn't make it a requirement)
+- understand parametricity (I think it's very useful, but I wouldn't make it a requirement) (BM: I think it's required, but I also think people often understand it without knowing they understanding it, so it's hard to talk about)

 ### Defining your own data